Code of Conduct for U18s in Homestay

 - Students should be enabled to take responsibility for their own practices and needs.

 - Students under the age of 18 must be aware of their visa requirements as definitive rules and restrictions apply to their movements and lifestyle.

 Good Conduct Guidelines

 - Be financially independent; pay the homestay fee as arranged with AHN and any extra mid-year vacation homestay fees or holding fees as per policy.
 He / she must meet all personal expenses for travel, entertainment, telephone calls, medical expenses and other personal and incidental costs.

 - Respect and adhere to guidelines / rules for living in the household as given by the homestay family which include conditions such as no smoking, no alcohol, spending no longer than 10 minutes in the shower and leaving the bathroom tidy.

-- Smoking and consumption of alcohol are prohibited for all students under 18 years of age.
+- Smoking and consumption of alcohol are prohibited for all Guests under 18 years of age.

-- Consumption of illicit drugs are prohibited as per state laws.
+- Consumption of illicit drugs is prohibited as per state laws.